Book of Nehemiah

 Rebuilding Our Faith

-Purpose: Provide a historical background of the Book of Nehemiah with many dates and a timeline chart linking Nehemiah and Ezra's activities.
+Purpose: To provide a historical background of the Book of Nehemiah with many dates and a timeline chart linking Nehemiah and Ezra's activities.
 Nehemiah faced eight problems when rebuilding Jerusalem.

 Check out BFF's library of solid Biblical training materials including pdfs, powerpoints, handouts, maps and audio/videos.

 God, however, promised to remake Israel.
 This is the way the Lord rebuilt Jerusalem.
-Emperor Cyrus' in his first year of ruling the Persian empire, he issued a decree allowing Jews to return to their land - seventy years later as prophesied.
+Emperor Cyrus, in his first year of ruling the Persian Empire, issued a decree allowing the Jews to return to their land—seventy years later, as prophesied.
 They made three returns:

 1) Zerubbabel led the first wave of Jewish exiles to return in 536 B.C.
 (Ezra 1-6)